ttwange/ttwange/README.md

 - 👋 Hi, I’m @ttwange
 - 👀 I’m interested in data from data analystics to machine learning and Ai ...
-- 🌱 I’m currently learning Google data analytics certification, and data science and machine learning
+- 🌱 I’m currently learning machine learning
+- ✨ Google data analytics certification, and data science and machine learning
 - 💞️ I’m looking to collaborate on all projects data!!
+- ✨ Goal Quant developer or researcher
 - 📫 How to reach me on twitter @t_twange and linkedln @ Thonne Twange

 <!---